ymirapp/docs/docs/reference/configuration.md

 **type**: `array` **default**: `['/wp-admin/*', '/wp-login.php']`

-The list of paths that are ignored by CloudFront and always forwarded to your WordPress site.
+The list of paths ignored by CloudFront and always forwarded to your WordPress site.
 Supports `*` wildcard character.

 ::: tip Default paths always added
 The default paths to exclude will always be added to your project configuration during deployment.
 So if you need to customize the `excluded_paths` option, you can omit them.